Dhanushrajashekar/Voice-Based-Email_App-For-Visually-Impaired/README.md

 - **Programming Language**: Python 3.6
 - **Tools**: Anaconda (for package management and environment setup)

+### MySQL Installation

+1. **Download MySQL Installer**:
+    - Download `mysql-5.5.19-winx64.msi` from the repository.

+2. **Install MySQL**:
+    - Run the installer and follow the on-screen instructions to complete the installation.

+3. **Download MySQL GUI Tools**:
+    - Download `mysql-gui-tools-5.0-r4-win32.msi` from the repository.

+4. **Install MySQL GUI Tools**:
+    - Run the installer and follow the on-screen instructions to complete the installation.

 ## Functional Requirements

 - **Desktop Application**: Developed using Tkinter for the graphical user interface.